Amazon Early Prime Day Deals: Sneakers from Adidas, Nike & More

-Amazon Early Prime Day Deals: Sneakers from Adidas, Skechers, Nike & More
+Shop Amazon's Early Prime Day Deals on Sneakers from Adidas, Skechers, Nike & More

-Summer is almost here and as the temperatures rise, we're spending a lot more time outside.
-That means new sneakers for some.
+We're spending a lot more time outside these days and that means new sneakers for some.
 Amazon's Prime Day is set to start June 21, but we're already seeing markdowns on athletic shoes!
 Whether you want level up your workout routine with new running shoes or you need casual sneakers, Amazon's Early Prime Day Deals is delivering all sorts of discounts on sneakers!

-We're seeing major deals, markdowns and discounts roll out across categories with Amazon's Early Prime Day Deals: electronics including the Fire tablet, Echo Dot and Kindle, home decor, travel gear, designer handbags, designer dresses, sandals, designer sunglasses, activewear, designer backpacks, loungewear, tie dye, kids shoes, swimwear, men's clothing, underwear, watches, cookware, kitchen appliances, shoes, diamonds, deals under $50, jewelry, leggings, kids/baby gear, luggage, fitness trackers, toys and more.
+We're seeing major deals, markdowns and discounts roll out across categories with Amazon's Early Prime Day Deals: electronics including the Amazon Echo Dot, Amazon Fire Tablet, Fire TV Stick and Amazon Kindle, laptop deals, home decor, travel gear, designer handbags, designer dresses, sandals, designer sunglasses, activewear, designer backpacks, loungewear, tie dye, kids shoes, swimwear, men's clothing, underwear, watches, cookware, kitchen appliances, shoes, diamonds, deals under $50, jewelry, leggings, kids/baby gear, luggage, fitness trackers, toys and more.

-As we get ready for Amazon's epic shopping event, make sure you get exclusive Amazon Prime Day deals with Alexa as you have in the past.
+As we get ready for Amazon's epic shopping event, make sure you get exclusive Amazon Prime Day deals with your Alexa device (the Amazon assistant) as you did the previous year.
 But this year, be sure to ask Alexa "What are my prime day deals?" to hear the best lightning deals from Amazon's huge sale.

 Plus, you can now shop small businesses on Amazon.
 Downloading the Amazon app will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
-And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the shopping fun.
+And if you're not a member, sign up for an Amazon Prime Membership 30-day free trial so you can join in on the biggest discounts outside of Black Friday and Cyber Monday from the retail giant.

 Ahead, shop ET Style's top picks for a Prime Day Deal on sneakers below.